Xapier14/action-api/README.md

    - [Git](https://git-scm.com/)
    - [Node.js](https://nodejs.org/en/)
    - [MongoDB](https://www.mongodb.com/)
-   - [Azurite](https://github.com/azure/azurite) (Optional for testing only, not needed and should not be used for production.)
    - [FFMPEG](https://ffmpeg.org/download.html) (Should either be in your PATH or in the root directory of the project.)
 1. Clone the repository.
    ```